Menu

 Jimdo is easy to use but too simple.

-Websites are made up of blocks— which are pre-designed collections of elements.
+Websites are made up of blocks—which are pre-designed collections of elements.

 Adding and editing these blocks is easy— the problem is that you’re limited in customizing these blocks.
+For example, you can hide elements within a block, but you can’t add new elements to the block.

 The same thing with theme customization: it’s too simple.
-You can only choose one color and it’s then applied scattershot throughout your website… but you don’t get to choose where exactly it is applied!
+You can only choose one color, and it’s then applied scattershot throughout your website… but you don’t get to choose where exactly it is applied!

 Google Sites is free— there are no paid plans.
 Even still, Google Sites doesn’t top my list of free website builders.